sloretz/TreadI/docs/reference/filter-syntax.md

 ```

-### Only show reviewed pull requests with changes requested
+### Show pull requests if a reviewer requested changes

 Note, this does NOT exclude issues.